Franchise Model v Going it alone: Which is right for me?

 My HR career began around 16 years ago when I got my HR masters degree in 2006.
 Fortunately, I found a job almost immediately and was in employment until the end of 2016, which is when I was made redundant.

 It was then that I first tried my hand at going it alone, although most of the work was coming through agencies and wasn’t sustainable.
 I was later headhunted to work for a charity but soon realised it wasn’t for me.

 At a crossroads and fed up of relying on agencies to get me work, I started to properly research how I could build a business and bring in the work myself.

-I came across the HR Dept in a magazine and decided to go along to a few of their discovery days.
+I came across the HR Dept in a magazine and attended one of their discovery events.
 This is where I really started to weigh up my options: do I go for another employed role, try and start a business myself, or go for a franchise model?

 Having been employed for the best part of a decade, this was a big decision to make and I spent a lot of time weighing up the pros and cons of each option.
 Here’s how I made that decision and ended up where I am today.